 Modern Bedroom Decor

-Clean, uncluttered spaces define modern bedroom design through a neutral colour palette with bold accents, minimal furniture with maximum impact, geometric patterns and clean lines, and quality materials over quantity of items.
+Clean, uncluttered spaces define modern bedroom design through a neutral colour palette with bold accents, minimal furniture with maximum impact, geometric patterns and clean lines, and quality materials over quantity.

 Traditional Bedroom Decor

-Classic elegance never goes out of style, featuring rich wood furniture with carved details, symmetrical arrangements, layered textiles and patterns, ornate frames and mirrors, and warm colour palettes.
+Classic elegance never goes out of style — rich wood furniture with carved details, symmetrical arrangements, layered textiles and patterns, ornate frames and mirrors, and warm colour palettes.

 Aesthetic Room Decor: The Trending Approach

-Social media has popularised the “aesthetic” bedroom look characterised by soft, dreamy colour palettes, plants as essential elements, string lights or fairy lights, curated personal displays, and mix of vintage and modern pieces.
+Social media has popularised the “aesthetic” bedroom look — soft, dreamy colour palettes, plants as essential elements, string lights or fairy lights, curated personal displays, and a mix of vintage and modern pieces.

 Contemporary Indian Bedroom